Notes From Desertfest New York 2024: Night One

 That finish was as much a lead-in as L.A.’s Sasquatch could ever hope for, and 10-minute changeovers between bands — which you can do when you have the entire set on the stage next door to load out and in and get everything set up — assures forward momentum.
 I had been saying hi to the Sasquatch guys earlier, and seeing guitarist/vocalist Keith Gibbs writing out the setlist, took my phone out and snapped a picture as a goof.
 Bad call.
 He got mad, grabbed his Sharpie and pieces of paper, and was gone before I could even apologize.
 I felt pretty bad about it, despite the assurances of bassist Jason “Cas” Casanova and drummer Craig Riggs that it was fine, he was pissed about other stuff, etc. So yeah, stupid for even adding to whatever frustration existed prior.
 I was just kidding around.
 That photo got deleted off my phone and I’m never looking to invade privacy.
 One more reason I’m best sitting in front of a laptop.
 Lesson learned.
 Again.

-They had some technical issues that caused them to begin upwards of two minutes late, but once they started, they were every bit the force they’ve come.
+They had some technical issues that caused them to begin upwards of two minutes late, but once they started, they were every bit the force they’ve come to be.
 I don’t know how you leave a Sasquatch set not thinking of them as one of the best currently active pure heavy rock bands from America, Gibbs paying homage to guitar gods of yore and belting out new and old material with a delivery the reach of which has only grown over the 20-ish years of the band, Cas and/or Riggs backing at various points, all three locked in solid for the duration.
 There were not a lot of people milling around while they played.
 Dinner could wait, and so it did.
 Crowd surfing out front as they chugged Jack Daniels.
 A new album next year, maybe, would be a thing to look forward to.
 They did have new stuff in the set, a song called “This Heart is So Lonely,” and that’s always a good sign; you might recall when they were interviewed here earlier this year, they said they were recording in May.
 They’re the kind of band that gets people into this music in the first place.
 And then they (completely unnecessarily) shouted me out before “Destroyer,” said a few very nice things, which just about obliterated me, never mind floored.
 Thanks guys.
 And sorry again.
 We’re all heart emojis forever as far as I’m concerned.
 I went to the merch tent after they played and many sweaty hugs were exchanged.
 It’s a high bar to set but I’m gonna see if I can go the second half-plus of this day without making an ass of myself.

 Crippled Black Phoenix